chloe-nguyenminh/csc413_project/README.md

 ## Contributions

-This project was developed by as a collaborative effort as part of the CSC413 coursework.
+This project was developed in a collaborative effort as part of our CSC413 coursework.